 BIRMINGHAM, Ala.
 (AP) — A sign at the Birmingham airport fell on a family Friday, killing a 10-year boy and injuring other family members.

 Deputy Coroner Derrick Perryman said 10-year-old Luke Bresette was pronounced dead at Children's of Alabama.
 Two other children were being treated there, and the mother, Heather Bresette, was taken to University Hospital, where spokeswoman Nicole Wyatt said she was in critical condition.
-Jefferson County Deputy Coroner Derrick Perryman confirms the family is from Overland Park, Kan.
+The coroner's office and the hospital did not disclose the family's hometown.

 Firefighters estimated the arrival-departure sign weighed 300 to 400 pounds.